dannsam/xenko-docs/manual/game-studio/override-prefab-properties.md

 ![Five lampposts](media/lamppost-prefab-instances.png)

 Now we'll modify one of the instances.
 In the Scene Editor, we select one **spot light** entity and, in the spot light component properties, change its color to red.
-The Properties Grid displays the modified **Color** property in **bold**.
+The property grid displays the modified **Color** property in **bold**.
 This means it's overriding the prefab property.

 ![Overridden property](media/override-prefab-property.png)